-SpecFlow+ LivingDoc is a VSTS extension that allows you to view the Gherkin files in your solution from within VSTS.
+SpecFlow+ LivingDoc is an Azure DevOps extension that allows you to view the Gherkin files in your solution from within Azure DevOps.
 The Gherkin files are formatted for readability, including Gherkin syntax highlighting, colour-coding and tables for example data.

 Formatting includes the following:

 You can also search your living documentation and link feature files to Azure DevOps work items using tags.